Rice production in Indonesia

 Rice production in Indonesia is an important part of the national economy.
 Indonesia is the third-largest producer of rice in the world.

-Rice was the staple food in the Indonesian diet, accounting for more than half of the calories in the average diet, and the source of livelihood for about 20 million households, or about 100 million people, in the late 1980s.
+Rice is the staple food in the Indonesian diet, accounting for more than half of the calories in the average diet, and the source of livelihood for about 20 million households, or about 100 million people, in the late 1980s.
 Rice cultivation covered a total of around 10 million hectares throughout the archipelago, primarily on sawah.
 The supply and control of water is crucial to the productivity of rice land, especially when planted with high-yield seed varieties.
 In 1987 irrigated sawah covered 58 percent of the total cultivated area, rainfed sawah accounted for 20 percent, and ladang, or dryland cultivation, together with swamp or tidal cultivation covered the remaining 22 percent of rice cropland.